 Each drug or combination of drugs can cause specific side effects, and it is important to talk with your doctor about which side effects to expect and if any may become permanent.
 Side effects of chemotherapy may include fatigue, nausea, vomiting, hair loss, dry mouth, diarrhea, constipation, and loss of appetite, often due to a change in a person's sense of taste.

 In addition, chemotherapy can weaken the immune system and cause open sores in the mouth, which can lead to infection.
 In general, chemotherapy in combination with radiation therapy increases these side effects.
 Nutritional support may be necessary during treatment due to these side effects.
-Listen to a podcast about managing eating challenges after treatment.
+Talking with an oncology dietitian may help.
+Listen to a podcast about ways to manage eating challenges after treatment.